-In the second quarter of 2010, we entered into two interest rate swap agreements with a total notional amount of \$50.0 million and a mandatory cash settlement date of July 2012.
+As of September 30, 2011, we had outstanding interest rate swap agreements with a total notional amount of \$75.0 million and a mandatory cash settlement date of July 2012.
+We also have interest rate swap agreements with a notional amount of \$85.0 million and a mandatory cash settlement date of June 2013.

-Under the terms of the outstanding interest rate swap agreements, the value of the interest rate swaps is determined based upon Avista Corp. paying a fixed rate and receiving a variable rate based on LIBOR for a term of ten years.
-As of March 31, 2011, we had a long-term derivative asset of \$0.4 million and an offsetting regulatory liability on the Condensed Consolidated Balance Sheets in accordance with regulatory accounting practices.
+As of September 30, 2011, we had a derivative liability of \$14.2 million and an offsetting regulatory asset on the Condensed Consolidated Balance Sheets in accordance with regulatory accounting practices.
 Upon settlement of the interest rate swaps, the regulatory asset or liability (included as part of long-term debt) will be amortized as a component of interest expense over the life of the forecasted interest payments.